Probabilistic Symmetry for Multi-Agent Dynamics: Introduction

-Probabilistic symmetry plays an important role in the presence of data scarcity \cite{JMLR:v21:19-322}.
-Our key insight is to exploit \textit{symmetry} to estimate high-dimensional conditional distributions with limited data.
+In this paper, we propose a \textbf{P}robabilistic \textbf{E}quivariant \textbf{C}ontinuous \textbf{CO}nvolutional model (PECCO).
+PECCO is an equivariant probabilistic trajectory prediction model.
+Our key insight is to exploit \textit{symmetry} to estimate multidimensional conditional distributions with limited data.
 We assume the predicted probability distribution is rotation and translation equivariant.
 That is, if the input data is transformed, the probability distribution will also be likewise transformed.
 In Figure \ref{fig:rotpred}, we see the same car approaching an intersection from either the south or east.
 The scenes are related by a $\pi/2$ rotation.
 As the absolute compass direction is not particularly meaningful for local trajectory prediction, the model should thus output the same probability distributions over future trajectories for the car coming from the east as that coming from the north, but rotated by $\pi/2$.

-In this paper, we propose a \textbf{P}robabilistic \textbf{E}quivariant \textbf{C}ontinuous \textbf{CO}nvolutional model, PECCO, an equivariant probabilistic trajectory prediction model.
-PECCO uses continuous convolution \cite{ctsconv} and enforces rotational equivariance as in \cite{ecco}, achieving more accurate and calibrated probablistic forecasts.
-Continuous convolution generalizes discrete convolution and is useful for modeling interactions in many particle systems.
-Rotational equivariance not only allows our model to produce physically consistent predictions, the multiplicative nature of equivariance allows us to model a density space with a smaller sample size.
-For each sample which an equivariant model is trained on, an equivariant model learns as if it were trained on all transformations of that sample by the symmetry group \cite{wang2020incorporating}.
+Rotational equivariance not only allows our model to produce physically consistent predictions, the multiplicative nature of equivariance also allows us to model a probability space with a smaller sample size \citep{JMLR:v21:19-322}.
+For each sample which an equivariant model is trained on, an equivariant model learns as if it were trained on all transformations of that sample by the symmetry group \citep{wang2020incorporating}.